TvDragon/basic_platformer_cpp/README.md

 		sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev

 Note: The package manager you use will be different depending on which linux system you use.
-You can find your package manager by searching it on the internet if you don't know and install the libraries.
+You can find your package manager by searching it on the internet if you don't know then install the libraries.

 #### Installing on Windows
 1. Follow tutorial to install on [windows](https://www.matsson.com/prog/sdl2-mingw-w64-tutorial.php)